Anne Hathaway: Public image

 Forbes reported that Hathaway was one of the world's highest-paid actresses in 2015, and since 2017, she has been among the highest-grossing actresses of the 21st century.
 In 2009, she was included on Forbes annual Celebrity 100 list with earnings of $7 million, and was invited to join the Academy of Motion Picture Arts and Sciences.
 As of July 2018, her films had grossed $6.7 billion worldwide.
 Profiled as among the world's leading actresses by Vanity Fair, Hathaway, according to Catherine Elsworth of The Daily Telegraph, is pursued both by directors and by cosmetics companies.
 In January 2008, she joined French luxury perfumes and cosmetics house Lancôme as the face of their fragrance "Magnifique".
 In 2011, she became the new face of the Italian company Tod's.

 Hathaway's beauty and sex appeal have been picked up by several media outlets; FHM, People, Maxim, Empire and Entertainment Weekly have included her on their yearly listings of sexiest women.
 In 2011, Los Angeles Times Magazine listed her as one of the 50 Most Beautiful Women in Film.
 Elsworth called her in 2008 "the hottest young actress in Hollywood".
-Hathaway disagreed, insisting that she has a "good girl" image and no sex appeal.
+Hathaway disagrees with this opinion, insisting that she has a "good girl" image and no sex appeal.
 She has refused to undergo treatment with Botox, saying she is comfortable in her own skin.
+In 2026, People magazine featured Hathaway on the cover of their annual "World's Most Beautiful" issue.